tushar-c/tushar-c.github.io/_posts/2020-3-26-Our-Great-War-:-The-SARS-COV-2-Pandemic-(-Part-1:-Gearing-Up).md

 That's why this topic has been broken down into a series of posts.
 I plan to stop at three.
 This is the first.

-In the first post, we'll look at the basic biology that's needed to understand the Coronavirus, the pandemic it has brought about, and future implications.
-That requires majorly two things:
+In the first post, we want to set the stage so that we're able to answer two major questions about this pandemic.
+They are:

-### 1. What Viruses Are
+### 1. What Is The Coronavirus ?

-### 2. How Viruses Infect A Host
+### 2. How Is It Spreading So Quickly ?

 In the second post, we'll ask the interesting *why* questions related to the Coronavirus and SARS-CoV-2 ( the name COVID-19 is old news :) ).